Monopar Announces Result of Interim Analysis of Phase 2b/3 VOICE Trial Evaluating Validive for Severe Oral Mucositis

-/EIN News/ -- WILMETTE, Ill., March 27, 2023 (GLOBE NEWSWIRE) -- Monopar Therapeutics Inc. (Nasdaq: MNPR), a clinical-stage biopharmaceutical company focused on developing proprietary therapeutics designed to extend life or improve the quality of life for cancer patients, today announced completion of a pre-specified interim analysis for its Validive Phase 2b/3 VOICE trial for the prevention of severe oral mucositis (SOM) in patients undergoing chemoradiotherapy (CRT) for oropharyngeal cancer (OPC).
+WILMETTE, Ill., March 27, 2023 (GLOBE NEWSWIRE) -- Monopar Therapeutics Inc. MNPR, a clinical-stage biopharmaceutical company focused on developing proprietary therapeutics designed to extend life or improve the quality of life for cancer patients, today announced completion of a pre-specified interim analysis for its Validive Phase 2b/3 VOICE trial for the prevention of severe oral mucositis (SOM) in patients undergoing chemoradiotherapy (CRT) for oropharyngeal cancer (OPC).
 This is an indication for which there is currently no FDA-approved preventative or treatment.

 The interim analysis included the first approximately 50% of the total planned patients to be enrolled.
 It was conducted by an independent Data Safety Monitoring Board (DSMB), which informed the Company that the trial did not meet the pre-defined threshold for efficacy of a 15% absolute difference in SOM prevention between Validive and placebo.
 The DSMB also reported that there were no safety concerns attributed to Validive.
 Based on not meeting the pre-specified efficacy threshold, Monopar announced today that it will be discontinuing the study along with the active development of Validive.